The Pros and Cons of Prepaid Contactless Smart Cards

 Security is a Concern

 Anyone with children will know all too well that young people are likely to lose things regularly.
-It’s a matter of concern when it extends to the loss of a contactless smart card that might be loaded with larger sums of money.
+It’s a matter of concern when it extends to the loss of a contactless card that might be loaded with larger sums of money.
 Furthermore, theft is another risk, as some children will accrue significant sums through careful saving.
 The absence of standardization across the contactless smart card market should be addressed.
 But, in the meantime, there is a solution available.

 The Addition of Biometric Authentication

 How does the payments industry ensure the security of pocket money cards?
-Fingerprint sensors can be added to these contactless smart cards, ensuring that only the owner can use them.
+Fingerprint sensors can be added to these contactless cards, ensuring that only the owner can use them.
 Integrating fingerprint authentication technology will mean that the cards remain easy to use but become entirely secure.
 Packed with great features and fulfilling a worthwhile educational need, the market for the pocket money contactless smart card is likely to continue its growth trajectory.
 With the addition of biometrics to increase security and peace of mind these cards can become a trusted first touchpoint for a whole generation.

 The previous post in our series on prepaid cards discussed the necessity of adding fingerprint sensors to enhance security.